Your Guild ITP Experience

-- Extend and apply knowledge across varied clinical areas
+- Extend and apply your knowledge across varied clinical areas

 - Discuss practical approaches to day-to-day professional, legal and ethical pharmacy practice

-- Both multiple choice questions (online) and short-answer submissions with personalised feedback from tutors
+- Multiple choice questions and short-answer submissions with personalised feedback from

 - Provides structure to the intern training year, to ensure all competency standards are demonstrated